sbalbale/trinity-accidentals/README.md

 ### Deploying the Website

-The website is hosted on Firebase.
-Deployment builds the static HTML and pushes it to the CDN.
+The website is hosted on Vercel.
+Deployment is automatic via GitHub integration.

+1. Push your changes to the `main` branch
+2. Vercel will automatically build and deploy

+For manual deployment:

 ```bash
 # From the root directory
 npm run deploy:web
 ```

-_Note: This runs `npm run build` inside `/web` and then `firebase deploy`._

 ### Deploying the Studio (CMS)